kostagiolasn/NucleosomePatternClassifier/README.md

 In our approach we use exclusively the .fa files (FASTA).
 The NBS and NFR data files in both formats can be found in the Datasets folder of this repository.

+## Tools Used
+For handling the Hidden Markov Model part of the implementation, Jahmm[2], a Java library implementing the various algorithms related to HMMs was used.
+For training our HMM model, we used the Baum-Welch algorithm [3], which was implemented in this library.
+Jahmm’s original author is JeanMarc Francois.

+In addition, for the n-gram graph part of the implementation, the JINSECT[4] toolkit was used.
+JINSECT is a Java-based toolkit and library that supports and demonstrates the use of n-gram graphs within Natural Language Processing applications.
+For our implementation, we took advantage of JINSECT’s tools capable of creating, merging and comparing ngram graphs, which facilitated the feature extraction needed for the experiments.
+JINSECT was written by George Giannakopoulos and Panagiotis Giotis.

+Finally, we used Weka[5][6] a collection of machine learning algorithms for data mining tasks, in order to utilize these algorithms for our classification tasks.
+The Weka Data Mining Software was implemented by the Machine Learning Group at the University of Waikato.

 ## License
 The code is released under Apache v2.0 license.